 You don’t have to wait until the end of the night to give your guests a gift.
 In fact, why not give them out at the beginning and leverage the bags to engage your attendees?
-Don’t just give away branded materials, that is expected and boring.
-Use these bags to excite your guests, give them something to look forward to and make them want to stay through the entire night!
+Don’t just give away branded materials; that is expected and boring.
+Use these bags to excite your guests, give them something to look forward to, and make them want to stay through the entire night!

-For example, at Funko Fundays in San Diego Comic Con, Funko gives away a “mystery box” of exclusive items that the attendees (who are the biggest fans of Funko) cannot get anywhere else.
-To make the mystery boxes even more interesting not every box is the same.
+For example, at Funko Fundays in San Diego ComicCon, Funko gave away a mystery box of exclusive items that the attendees (who are the biggest fans of Funko) cannot get anywhere else.
+To make the mystery boxes even more interesting, they made it so not every box is the same.
 This encourages engagement and has attendees comparing and trading items from the start of the event.
 It has come to be one of the most anticipated parts of the event.

 Projection mapping technology allows you to give even the most mundane venues a gorgeous makeover.
 Flat surfaces are ideal for projecting messages, images, and videos.
 The projections turn the venue into a beautiful billboard promoting your event and exciting guests.

 3D projection mapping is another awe-inspiring option for organizers.
 This does require a solid budget and a knack for experimental events.
 3D video mapping can be used to communicate a powerful story and brand experience.